yunghwi/iamzhl.github.io/source/_posts/How-to-use-xcode-select-in-terminal.md

 ---
 title: How to use xcode-select in terminal
 date: 2017-09-03
 categories: Hacintosh
+description: How to use xcode-select in terminal
 tags:
 - 终端
 - Mac
 - Xcode
 ---

-> How to use xcode-select in terminal

 ## It’s not uncommon developers to have multiple versions of Xcode installed.
 For example, I typically have the latest beta as well as the most current production release installed.